 Consumers may find that a remedy is more easily obtained in Victoria under the FTA’s application of the ACL.
 This is because the Victorian Civil and Administrative Tribunal (VCAT) (where Victorian consumer disputes are generally heard) is a less formal venue than a court and legal representation is usually not permitted for consumer and trader disputes relating to amounts under $10,000.

-- the amount payable for the goods or services is less than $40,000 or some other prescribed amount; or
+- the amount payable for the goods or services is less than $40,000; or

 - the goods or services were of a kind ordinarily acquired for personal, domestic or household use or consumption; or